 To see how this works watch the video below…

-You’ll notice that this machine is easy to put together and cranking it does not take a lot of effort, the key is not overloading the feed chute with too much or it will be a pain to crank.
+You’ll notice that this machine is easy to put together and to crank it does not take a lot of effort, the key is not overloading the feed chute with too much, or it will be a pain to crank.

 If there is a downside aside from the price, it would be the low clearance.
-This limits the type of cup or saucer you can put underneath it.
+It limits the type of cup or saucer you can put underneath it.

 Handy Pantry HJ Hurricane Stainless Steel

 One of the strong points of this extractor is the simplicity – there are very few parts that you need to put together.
-Basically it’s the auger, strainer, cap and handle.
+It’s the auger, strainer, cap and handles.

 Since this juicer is stainless, you can wash and then air dry.
-It will not rust and you can wash this in a dishwasher.
+It will not rust, and you can clean this in a dishwasher.

 Since there are few parts, it won’t be difficult to disassemble and clean.
-This makes up for the time it takes to extract juice.
+It makes up for the time it takes to extract juice.